FlowerPot30/Chicago-Crime-Data-Warehouse/docs/01_business_context.md

 - What percentage of initially unarrested cases result in an arrest later, and how long does that typically take?
 - Which crime types have the highest rate of delayed arrests?

+> Time-to-arrest are only reliable for status changes detected after pipeline go-live; earlier changes are not observable from the source API.

 ## 🔑 Key Metrics (Maybe change later...)

 - Arrest Rate (by quarter, by crime type)